Watch: Deepika Kumari, Ankita Bhakat, Komalika Bari bag gold at Archery World Cup with thrilling win

 After clinching the first end, Indians were put under the pump by some sharp shooting by the Mexicans, who roared back to clinch the second and third sets.
 India faced a must-win in the fourth set of regular time where they stepped up their game with 10, 9, 10, 10, 9, 9 to force the sudden-death type tiebreaker in the end.

-In the shootoff, Bhakat and Bari managed 9 and 8 while the Mexicans started with 10, 9.
-Deepika Kumari simply had to shoot a perfect arrow and she did just that to put Aida Roman under pressure.
-The Mexican shot 7 when a 9 was needed.
+In the shootoff, Bhakat and Bari managed 9 and 8 while the Mexicans started with 9, 10.
+Deepika Kumari simply had to shoot a perfect arrow to keep India’s hopes alive and she did just that to put Aida Roman, the 2012 Olympic silver medallist, under pressure.
+The Mexican shot 7 when a 9 was needed to win and the gold was India’s.

 Earlier, the top-seeded Indian trio defeated Spain in straight sets 6-0 with some consistent shooting to set up a gold medal clash with second seeds Mexico.